chapellu/myfilms-back/README.md

 # myfilms-back

 The goal of this project is to create a simple website to list films and their review.
-The first page is going to be a simple table with films name with a total of 5 rows per page.
+The first page is going to be a simple table with a movie name with a total of 5 rows per page.

-When you click on a film you can access it's description, the actors casted as well as the rating as stars.
+When you click on a film you can access its description, the actors cast as well as the rating as stars.
-Everybody can edit the descriptions, list of actors as well as give his feedback
+Everybody can edit the description, and list of actors as well as give feedback

 ## Development